vega/vega/docs/docs/porting-guide.md

 ## <a name="animation"></a>Animation

-- Animated transitions are not currently supported by Vega 3.0.
+- Animated transitions are not currently supported by Vega 3.0 and later.
 As a result, the `"delay"` and `"ease"` properties are no longer used.

 [Back to outline](#outline)